rotexsoft/slim-skeleton-mvc-app/README.md

             ```php
             <?php
-                //You can access the logger from within your controller like so
+                //You can access the auth object from within your controller like so:
                 $this->app->getContainer()->get('vespula_auth');
             ?>
             ```